replicatedhq/kURL/docs/arch/adr-001-use-openebs.md

 # ADR 1: Use OpenEBS Local PV Hostpath for Single Node kURL Installations

-The initial default kURL installation specification defaulted to [Longhorn](https://longhorn.io/) as the volume provisioner.
+The initial kURL installation specification defaulted to [Longhorn](https://longhorn.io/) as the volume provisioner.
 However, the experience with Longhorn has not lived up to our expecatations.
 Namely, the instability, slow performance and lack of community support for Longhorn has forced us to switch to another storage provisioner.

 ## Decision